worseTyler/MarkdownBlogs/2005/06/msh-and-sdkvars-bat/index.md

----
-title: "MSH and Sdkvars.bat"
-date: "2005-06-24"
-categories:
-  - "net"
-  - "blog"
-tags:
-  - "net"
----

 If MSH is the future command prompt provided by the OS I better embrace it now.
 Toward that effort, I need to make it my primary console.
-However, Sdkvars.bat, the batch file that sets up the Visual Studio 2005 command-line, doesn't work and as a result, I was going back to cmd.exe.
+However, ``` Sdkvars.bat ```, the batch file that sets up the Visual Studio 2005 command-line, doesn't work and as a result, I was going back to cmd.exe.

-The sdkvars.bat just sets some environment variables.
+The ``` sdkvars.bat ``` just sets some environment variables.
 I could obviously just re-write the batch file in MSH but I decided on a slightly the more "(over) engineered" approach of trying to execute it.
-I have placed the resulting [vs8.msh](/wp-content/uploads/binary/71e874ab-b8b9-4ec6-9523-4cdb02db84d3/vs8.zip) file into an enclosure on this post.
+I have placed the resulting ``` [vs8.msh](https://intellitect.com/wp-content/uploads/binary/71e874ab-b8b9-4ec6-9523-4cdb02db84d3/vs8.zip) ``` file into an enclosure on this post.
 Not exactly pretty but ... hey.. its a "batch" file whose language is ugly to begin with, so I am not spending too much time trying to improve it.

 For posterity, here's a little more on the process that got me there and what I learned on the way.